intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 ### Red Rover - A collaborative approach to content filtering

-The challenge is to deal with the conflict between filtering and privacy.
-Network operators need to impose policies and regulations that can stem from many locations (security, governmental, parental, etc).
-Clients need to protect user's privacy and user security.
+The principle challenge being studied is how to deal with the inherit conflict between filtering and privacy.
+Network operators need to implement policies and regulations that can originate from many locations (e.g. security, governmental, parental, etc).
+Conversely, clients need to protect user's privacy and user security.

 Safe browsing, originally created by Google, is one example of a mechanism that tries to meet both sides of this conflict.
-It might be beneficial to standardize this and other similar mechanism.
-Thus, operating systems can continue to ensure that malicious destinations are not being reached.
-This requires some coordination between cooperating clients and servers offering protection services.
-These collaborative solutions may be the best compromise between the tension of privacy vs protection based services {{PAULY}}.
+It would be beneficial to standardize this and other similar mechanisms.
+Operating systems could continually protect their users by ensuring that malicious destinations are not being reached.
+This would require some coordination between cooperating clients and servers offering protection services.
+These collaborative solutions may be the best compromise between the tension of privacy vs protection based services
+{{PAULY}}.

 # Conclusions